-The initial TPP Meeting was held on November 10, 2011.
+The initial Technical Project Planning (TPP) Meeting was held on November 10, 2011.
 Participants (stakeholders) were provided with an overview of the TPP process, the site history, project objectives, proposed remedial approach, data quality objectives, and project schedule.
 Officials from public offices (regulators, law enforcement, fire departments, elected officials, utilities, etc.) whose departments may be affected by the activities at the Camp Butner FUDS were invited to participate in the TPP process for the investigation of the project site.
-Stakeholders worked with USACE to identify concerns related to ordnance activities at the Camp Butner FUDS, to agree upon a general approach to further investigation(s), and to reach a consensus on a site closeout statement.
+Stakeholders then worked with the USACE to identify concerns related to ordnance activities at the Camp Butner FUDS, to agree upon a general approach to further investigation(s), and to reach a consensus on a site closeout statement.
 Further communication with stakeholders took place during subsequent TPP meetings held on September 5, 2012, and May 6, 2014.